SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

 Conventional confidence-based filtering tends to cluster keypoints in high-contrast regions (e.g., isolated prominent structures) while neglecting sparse but geometrically critical areas.
 This uneven spatial distribution leads to ill-conditioned configurations for the subsequent PnP solver~\cite{wu2006pnp}.

-To counteract this, we employ a grid-based regularization with a logarithmic dynamic quota.
-We partition the image domain into a $G \times G$ grid.
-For each cell $(i,j)$, instead of enforcing a rigid capacity, we retain a dynamic number of matches $Q_{i,j}$ derived from the local feature density.
-Given the initial raw match set $\mathcal{C}_{\text{raw}}$, let $\mathcal{C}_{i,j}$ denote the subset of raw matches falling within cell $(i,j)$, and $c_{i,j} = |\mathcal{C}_{i,j}|$ be its cardinality.
+To alleviate this spatial imbalance, we employ a grid-based regularization strategy with a logarithmic dynamic quota.
+Specifically, we partition the image domain into a $G \times G$ grid and adaptively retain matches in each cell according to its local feature density.
+For each cell $(i,j)$, instead of using a fixed retention quota, we assign a cell-specific quota $Q_{i,j}$.
+Given the initial raw match set $\mathcal{C}_{\text{raw}}$, let $\mathcal{C}_{i,j}$ denote the subset of raw matches located in cell $(i,j)$, and let $c_{i,j}=|\mathcal{C}_{i,j}|$ be its cardinality.
 The dynamic quota and the spatially equalized output set $\mathcal{S}$ are jointly formulated as:

 where $Q_{\text{base}}$ is the minimum reservation limit, $Q_{\text{max}}$ is the absolute upper bound (empirically set to $3 Q_{\text{base}}$), $\lfloor \cdot \rfloor$ denotes the floor operation, $\operatorname{TopK}(\cdot, n)$ extracts the top $n$ matches based on their initial confidence scores, and $\bigcup_{i,j=1}^{G}$ denotes the set union across all $G \times G$ spatial cells.